nwaehner/ExoplANNET-2.0/README.md

 - Trained with an extended range of planetary periods.
 - Calculated the FAP exclusively using the Monte Carlo method (for robustness and reliability).
 - Added an attention layer to improve interpretability, which also resulted in better overall performance.

+# Code content

+This repository contains the code used for simulation, the trained neural network and some examples to test.
+Below